erasmus-without-paper/ewp-specs-api-iias/resources/xsltKit/README.md

 Thanks to the `not-yet-defined` attribute it manages elements that are required by the new version but cannot be provided automatically for the old IIAs.
 Also `v6-value` attribute of the `isced-f-code` element is used to acquire the old ISCED code value as defined in IIA version 6.

-When an IIA has at least one element with the attribute `not-yet-defined`, the transformation adds a `<valid-for-approval>false</valid-for-approval>` sub-element as the last child of the `<iia>` element.
+When an IIA contains an element with `not-yet-defined` or `v6-value` attribute, the transformation adds a `<valid-for-approval>false</valid-for-approval>` sub-element as the last child of the `<iia>` element.

 To transform an XML you may need to find the right processor,